 Holi celebration in Basantapur

-People prepare for this festival by decorating their face in different colors and they play with other peoples by water gun and exchanging colors on their face.
-People gather together on famous places will sing Hindi, English, Nepali song with DJ and dance along with colours.
+People prepare for this festival by decorating their faces in different colors and they play with other peoples by water guns and exchanging colors on their faces.
+People gather together infamous places will sing Hindi, English, Nepali song with DJ, and dance along with colors.